nh0397/Portfolio/Scripts/README.md

 3. Import and use in `main.py`

 ### **Modifying Chunking**
-1. Edit `chunking/chunking_config.py`
+1. Edit `chunking/structured_chunker.py`
-2. Adjust parameters as needed
+2. Customize formatting methods for your needs
+3. Add new chunk types for additional data sources

 ## 📊 **Output**